 - Preheat the oven to 350F(180C).

-- In a bowl combine flour, salt, baking powder, baking soda, and cinnamon.
-Mix.
+- In a bowl, combine flour, salt, baking powder, baking soda, and cinnamon.

-- In another bowl combine the sugar, yogurt, oil, eggs, and vanilla.
-Whisk till homogenous.
+- In another bowl, combine the sugar, yogurt, oil, eggs, and vanilla.
+Whisk until homogenous.

-- To the wet ingredients add the flour mixture.
-Gently mix and half away through fold-in the chopped apples.
+- To the wet ingredients, add the flour mixture.
+Gently mix, and halfway through mixing, add in the chopped apples.
 Stop mixing as soon as all the flour has been incorporated.

 - Line a springform with parchment paper and grease the bottom and sides with butter or oil.

-- Transfer the batter to the springform, spread evenly.
+- Transfer the batter to the springform and spread evenly.
 (Optional) Add a few dollops of the caramel on top.
-Using a toothpick make swirls to distribute the caramel over the surface (see photos).
+Using a toothpick, make swirls to distribute the caramel over the surface (see photos).

-- Bake in the middle of the oven for 30-35 minutes, or till a toothpick comes out clean.
+- Bake in the middle of the oven for 30-35 minutes, or until a toothpick comes out clean.

-- Take out of the oven and let it cool for a few minutes before removing the springform.
+- Take it out of the oven and let it cool for a few minutes before removing the springform.
 Then transfer to a cooling rack.
-When completely cooled transfer to a plate, slice, and enjoy.
+When completely cooled, transfer to a plate, slice, and enjoy.
 You can drizzle more caramel on top if you'd like.